sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/idn_rule_utility.md

     /**
     * Use this method to call LDAP type connectors to look for
     * unique values.
-The method calls the connector with a specific search filter
+This method calls the connector with a specific search filter
-    * based on the attributeName and value passed into this method.
+    * based on the attributeName and value passed into the method.
     * Any returned value is considered non-unique.
     *
     * @param identityNameOrId The name or ID of the identity you are using